m3db/m3/src/dbnode/encoding/proto/docs/unmarshal.md

 This is inefficient primarily because unmarshaling into a `*dynamic.Message` is very expensive since it involves a lot of `interface{}` magic as well as allocating a large number of very short-lived objects that are difficult to reuse.
 Its especially inefficient for Protobuf schemas that are optimized for this package (specifically those that make heavy use of top-level scalar fields).

-As a result, this package implements a `topLevelScalarUnmarshaler` that accepts a `[]byte` which constitutes a marshaled Protobuf message and returns an iterator that can be used to iterate through the the fields of the marshaled Protobuf message one at a time ordered by field number.
+As a result, this package implements a `customFieldUnmarshaler` that accepts a `[]byte` which constitutes a marshaled Protobuf message and returns an iterator that can be used to iterate through the the fields of the marshaled Protobuf message one at a time ordered by field number.

 This iterator is optimized such that top-level scalar fields can be iterated quickly and with zero allocations.